-The FY2020 funding package makes essential investments in the administration’s Ending the HIV Epidemic initiative and other high priority HIV responses with $241 million in new resources.
+The President’s FY2021 budget request makes essential investments in the Administration’s Ending the HIV Epidemic initiative and other high priority HIV responses with $716 million in new resources.
 As implementation of the initiative gets underway, HIVMA urges the Administration and Congress to:

 - Ensure the initiative is funding CDC, HRSA, NIH, IHS with new and sustained federal funding.

-- Require inclusive community planning and implementation processes.
+- Require inclusive community planning and implementation process.

 - Prioritize addressing stigma and withdrawing policies that promote discrimination against LGBTQ individuals, women, justice-involved individuals, immigrants and other marginalized populations.

 - Protect and strengthen the Medicaid program and support Medicaid expansion nationwide.

 - Grow and strengthen the clinical workforce providing PrEP and HIV care through loan repayment programs such as the HIV Epidemic Loan-Repayment Program (HELP) Act, higher reimbursement for cognitive services, and additional support for physician and advanced practice provider clinical training programs.

 - Integrate responses to the sexually transmitted infections, viral hepatitis, and substance use/ opioid epidemics.

 - Leverage Ryan White clinics to provide PrEP and respond to the opioid crisis with non-Ryan White funding.